flan/staticdhcpd/README.md

     * Databases
       * custom
         * I will be verifying its functionality
-      * PostgreSQL
-        * This has been rewritten to use psycopg(3)
-        * I will be verifying its functionality
-      * MySQL/MariaDB
-        * I will be verifying its functionality
-      * Oracle
-        * This has been rewritten to use the newer oracledb package
-        * However, since I do not have an Oracle environment or interest in maintaining one, I will be opening an issue to ask for someone to handle validation
-          * This means Oracle will **NOT** be officially supported with the 3.0.0 release, even though it should work
-          * If this is a problem for you, please help by verifying functionality so I can close this hole
-      * connection-pooling
-        * _should work with at least Postgres and MySQL; ideally also Oracle_
   * Extensions
-    * httpdb
-      * _it needs to work_
     * statistics graph
       * _reimplemented browser-side using Chart.js_
         * _needs to be tested in a non-lab context_